finlaywashere/CSF/specification.md

-# CSF v1.0 specification
+# CCF v1.0 specification

 ## 1.0 Certificate File Contents

-All v1.0 CSF certificate files must start with `---csf-cert-1---`.
+All v1.0 CCF certificate files must start with `---ccf-cert-1---`.

 Then in this order the certificate must contain a public key and may contain optional certificate flags and other certificate data.